a-diaz-herrero/ST_DLBCL/README.md

 The spots of each sample were decomposed using the corresponding public scRNA-seq dataset (either DLBCL or SLO) as reference.
 The cell type proportions per  spot were generated using the probabilistic method RCTD (Robust Cell Type Decomposition) on multi-mode.

 ## 03_Leiden clustering of spots based on cell-type proportions
+a.
 Leiden algorithm, a graph-based clustering method implemented by Python v3.x, was applied in R to identify groups of spots based on similar cell composition.
+b.
+Functions for Cell-Eco visualization: heatmap, pie charts, balloon plots and bar plots.